-Appendix 4e: Consequence C3 (Third warning and sanctions)
+Appendix 4d: Consequence C3 (Third warning and sanctions)

 C3: Negative conduct points -1.
-Restorative Discussion with member of staff.
-Text home to parents/carers regarding disruption.
+Restorative discussion / conversation with member of staff.
+Log on Class Charts.
 Possible loss of rewards trip place.

-A student reaching C3 will already have received two prior verbal warnings (C1 & C2).
+A student reaching C3 will already have received two prior verbal warnings (C1 and C2).
 Despite previous attempts (and allowing some thinking time between warnings) the student has failed to respond appropriately.